 Recent successful projects include the WICET coal export terminal in Gladstone QLD where we demonstrated our commitment to quality and reliability.

 In 2010, Logitech Engineering joined forces with PINC Group to construct and commission the Utah Point Material Export Facility at Port Hedland.
 We received two national awards for this project from Engineers Australia for Environmental Protection of the Stockpile Facility, and the Innovation Award for the Ship Auto-Mooring Systems supplied by Cavotec Marine.

 Enclosed Belt Systems (EBS) use a 'tear drop' shaped enclosed pouch which ensures 'dust free' conveying of raw materials.
-In 2019, Logitech Engineering assisted Premron CHS to commission a new enclosed underground coal conveyor system in Central Queensland.
+In 2019, Logitech Engineering assisted Premron CHS to build, commission and certify a new enclosed underground coal conveyor system in Central Queensland.

-The Premron CHS Conveyor is supported by a trolley system that is mounted on a monorail attached to overhead supports or the ceiling of an underground passage.
+The Premron CHS Conveyor is supported by a trolley system mounted on a monorail attached to the ceiling of the underground passage.
 Each trolley is approximately 3m long and is linked via a hitch and fitted to the monorail beam via girder trolleys.
-The trolley system allows the enclosed conveyor to automatically follow (tram along the monorail) behind the Continuous Miner, but can also negotiating tight radius corners to move out of the way from the Continuous Miner when required.
+The trolley system allows the enclosed conveyor to automatically tram behind the Continuous Miner using the mono-rail, but can also negotiate tight radius corners to move out of the way of the Continuous Miner when required.

-The conveyor's narrow width does not impede ventilation in a tunnel and service vehicles can pass along the side of the conveyor to access the Continuous Miner.
-Power and services, including the ventilation duct, can be run independent of the Premron CHS, or attached directly to the trolley system, which keeps all service pipes and cables safely off the ground.
+The conveyor's narrow width does not impede ventilation through the tunnel and service vehicles can pass along the side of the conveyor to access the Continuous Miner.
+Power and services, including the ventilation duct, can be run alongthe monorail independent of the Premron CHS, or attached directly to the trolley system, which keeps all service pipes and cables safely off the ground.

 The drive for such a 'continuous haulage system' is paramount within the Mining Industry.
 The benefits are considerable to Underground Mines with a potential to cut Gate-Roads at a higher capacity, lower cost and more importantly, in a safer fashion.
 Ultimately a fully autonomous Mining System can be realised.